 Solar Panels:

-- Monocrystalline Panels: More efficient and space-saving but costlier.
+- Monocrystalline Panels: Efficient and space-saving but costly.

-- Thin-Film Panels: Lightweight and flexible but require more space.
+- Thin-Film Panels: Light and flexible but consume more space.

 Battery Storage:

-- Lead-Acid Batteries: Reliable and cost-effective but have a shorter lifespan and require maintenance.
+- Lead-Acid Batteries: Inexpensive but has a shorter life cycle and requires maintenance.

-- Lithium-Ion Batteries: More efficient, have a longer lifespan, and require less maintenance but are more expensive.
+- Lithium-Ion Batteries: Efficient, long-lived, and low maintenance but expensive.

 Inverter:

-Converts the DC (direct current) power generated by solar panels into AC (alternating current) power used by most household appliances.
+Convert DC power from solar panels to AC power for household appliances.

 Charge Controller: